BioThumos/biothumos.github.io/content/posts/peptide-guide.md

 +++
-date = '2025-03-11T16:25:09+01:00'
+date = '2025-03-14'
 draft = false
 title = 'Peptide Guide - v1.0'
 tags = ['peptide']
 +++

-> Knowledge based on the experience of friends far more knowledgeable than me, as well as my own attempts and many hours of research, containing hard-to-find information from esoteric internet forums.
+*Knowledge based on the experience of friends far more knowledgeable than me, as well as my own attempts and many hours of research, containing hard-to-find information from esoteric internet forums.*

 > **Injection or capsules?** Most peptides are not bioavailable orally and have little bioavailability sublingually, so unfortunately you will have to inject if you want the full benefits.
 This guide focuses on IM (intramuscular) or subQ (subcutaneous) injections.

+## Terms/slang
+* slin: insulin
+* pinning: injecting
+* reconstituting: mixing
+* lyophilized: freeze dried (basically powder form)

 ## Sources
 * > Peptides are a legal grey area.
-Very few of them have been authorized for human use by health agencies (one example is Zadaxin – TA1), yet all of them are sold for "research use" – and that is how you can buy them.
+Very few of them have been authorized for human use by health agencies (one example is Zadaxin – FDA approved TA-1), yet all of them are sold for "research use" – and that is how you can buy them.
 All sources will tell you their compounds are not for human consumption, which they do to stay legally compliant, but it is also why you have to make absolutely sure the ones you buy have third-party purity and content testing.
-* 3 types of sources:
+* types of sources:
 	* pharma: purest, due to stricter guidelines, very expensive, hard to get
 		* main difference: purified to [remove endotoxins](https://thinksteroids.com/community/threads/qingdao-sigma-chemical-co-ltd-international-us-eu-canada-and-australia-domestic.134407154/page-2736#post-3320308)
 			* > UGL labs don't even test for endotoxins, 99% purity labels don't cover this.
 This is a risk-cost trade-off that you have to make.
-	* UGL (underground lab): cheapest and often also purest
+	* UGL (underground lab):
-		* *can be 5-10x cheaper than research peptides*
-		* best way to find UGLs is by browsing [Meso](https://thinksteroids.com/community/forums/steroid-underground.45/) and checking comments
-			* > This forum is notable because it is public and has many active users who often independently test and evaluate sources, so scammers get filtered out very quickly.
-			* > Chinese UGLs have the cheapest peptides, bar none, and many are legitimate businesses.
-Only order from sources tested at janosh and with many customers.
+		* in-between solution
+		* usually your local chemist who can synthesize peptides
 	* research:
 		* more expensive than UGLs, cheaper than pharma
+		* official businesses
 		* not necessarily purer than UGLs
 		* may get it through customs screening easier than unlabeled vials with white powder from China
+	* Chinese sources: cheapest and often more pure than UGL/research
+		* *can be 5-10x cheaper than research peptides*
+		* they operate on low margins and high volume
+		* these are sometimes official businesses, sometimes UGLs
+		* even cheaper in group buys
-	* > ⚠️ Only use 99% purity sources with many customers and a good reputation (esp. if going for UGL).
-Unless you can get pharma peptides e.g. in Russia,
+	* > ⚠️ Only use 99% purity sources with many customers and a good reputation (esp. if going Chinese).
+Unless you can get pharma peptides e.g. in Russia.
 * testing gold standard: https://janoshik.com/
 	* > If you see a vendor frequently testing their batches with janoshik, it's probably trustworthy.
 	* obviously not relevant for pharma peptides